 Addressing the Challenges in Intestinal Research

 Studying the intestinal epithelium can pose multiple challenges.
-In vitro monolayer cultures are convenient but lack key structural features and the cellular diversity of an adult intestine.
+Traditional in vitro monolayer cultures are convenient but lack key structural features and the cellular diversity of an adult intestine.
 In vivo animal models allow experimentation on an intact intestine but are often more difficult and expensive to run, and provide limited relevance to human physiology.
 Intestinal organoids address many of these issues by providing a convenient in vitro system that has high physiological relevance.

 What are Intestinal Organoids?

 Why Use IntestiCult™?

 - A complete medium that does not require additional growth factors.

 - Efficient and reproducible generation of organoids in less than one week.